lbocken/resume/README.md

 ## Scientific communications
 ### In publication
+2022, Subadditivity of text complexity metrics.

+2022, Idempotence of text complexity metrics.

+2022, Linearity of text complexity metrics.

 2022, Lexical transitivity for Wikipedia articles in subclass relationships.

 2022, Compositional data analysis of textual metrics for Wikipedia articles.